 The Ancient African Wild Cat

-The African Wild Cat kept the rat infestation under control and stopped the deadly diseases from infesting people; this made their quality of life better.
+The African Wild Cat kept the rat infestation under control and stopped the deadly diseases from infesting people; this improved their quality of life.
 Soon, the Egyptians started worshiping their cats.

 They claimed their cats were goddesses, known as:

-It was during this time that laws were passed prohibiting the killing of any feline.
-If you were caught doing so, the punishment was death!
-It was also known in the Far East that the Romans used cats to protect their treasured manuscripts from destructive rodents who rummaged through all their things, leaving them in heaps of ruin.
+The Romans used cats in the Far East to protect their treasured manuscripts from destructive rodents who rummaged through all their things, leaving them in heaps of ruin.